 The physical fitness programme during the 2nd year is geared towards warrior activities.
-The officer cadets receive instructions on unarmed combat, orienteering, obstacle courses, swimming and rapeling.
-At the end of the year, a military competition will confirm their knowledge.
-The officer cadets will receive workshop on injury prevention as well as sports event organization.
+The officer-cadets receive instructions on unarmed combat, orienteering, obstacle course (in a pool and gymnasium) rapeling and climbing.
+The officer-cadets receive workshop on sports injuries as well as sports event organization.